Visit Buckingham Palace: How To Get Into The State Rooms And Elsewhere

 The Buckingham Palace they didn't want you to see (well, it's the back of Buckingham Palace, anyway) Image: Londonist

-More people than you might think get invited to a garden party at Buckingham Palace — they throw three a year, inviting a good few thousand people each time.
+More people than you might think get invited to a garden party at Buckingham Palace — they throw three each year, inviting a good few thousand people every time.
 Unfortunately, there's no ballot for such a thing, neither can you 'encourage' an invitation by slipping one of the King's Guards a £20 note.
-Guests at these garden parties tend to be members of various societies, government departments, religious setups and the like, so if you're especially keen to eat cucumber sandwiches with Camilla, better join a worthy organisation and hope for the best.
+Guests at these garden parties tend to be members of various societies, government departments, religious setups and the like, so if you're especially keen to eat cucumber sandwiches with Camilla, you'd better join the ranks of a worthy organisation and doing lots of good.
 Bit of a long shot, perhaps.

 Go on a virtual tour